vicded/vicded/README.md

 - 👋 Hi, I’m Victor Delgado.
 - 👀 I’m a Fullstack Developer with experience in .NET, Python, HTML/CSS/JS, SQL.
-- 🌱 I’m currently working at Plexus Corp. as a Fullstack Developer Intern
 - 📫 Looking to reach me? you can find me on my linkedin https://www.linkedin.com/in/vicdeldav

 <!---